ans-group/docs.ukfast.co.uk/source/security/ddos/setup-cname.md

 [WAF Documentation](/security/ddos/wafsettings)

-Alternatively, you can skip the configuration of additional features for now and re-visit it after DDOSx has been verified as working and put live.
+Alternatively, you can skip the configuration of additional features for now and re-visit it after DDoSX<sup>®</sup> has been verified as working and put live.
 To do this, continue to step 5.

 ## 5) Test domain and put live

 **Test Domain**

-Once you've connected your domain to the DDoSX network and configured your DNS records, you may wish to test that your website or application will work correctly before changing your live DNS.
-This can be done by modifying your local `hosts` file to look for the DDoSX "DNS CNAME Record" address for your domain, which can found at the top of the `DNS Records` page in DDoSX<sup>®</sup> for each domain.
+Once you've connected your domain to the DDoSX<sup>®</sup> network and configured your DNS records, you may wish to test that your website or application will work correctly before changing your live DNS.
+This can be done by modifying your local `hosts` file to look for the DDoSX<sup>®</sup> "DNS CNAME Record" address for your domain, which can found at the top of the `DNS Records` page in DDoSX<sup>®</sup> for each domain.

 ![serverpreview](files/ddosx_cname_record.PNG)